 That’s why it’s so essential to have a cold chain process in place.
 You can take all of the guesswork out of ensuring that your products arrive the way they’re supposed to, by partnering with a dependable, expert shipping partner.

-Here are the 3 most important factors for cold chain shipping pharmaceuticals:
+Here are the 3 most common mistakes when cold chain shipping pharmaceuticals - and how to avoid them:

 In principle, involving your shipping logistics partner as early in the process as possible is recommended because no two situations are exactly the same.
 The sooner the necessary shipping requirements can be understood, the sooner a customized solution can be built to fit that application.